-PHP developers from Eastern European countries such as Ukraine, Russia, Belarus, Poland, Czech Republic, Hungary, Bulgaria, Lithuania, Slovakia, Romania, Moldova, Latvia and Estonia charge between $20 to $50.
+PHP developers from Eastern European countries such as Ukraine, Belarus, Poland, Czech Republic, Hungary, Bulgaria, Lithuania, Slovakia, Romania, Moldova, Latvia and Estonia charge between $20 to $50.
 These prices are similar to what you will find in Asia.

 The cost of hiring a PHP developer from Western European countries such as the UK, Germany and the Netherlands will be 2.5 x to 3 x the cost of hiring an Eastern European developer.
 This is caused by the higher cost of living and tax/pension liabilities.